Welcome to The Resilience Movement – where challenge, change, agility and innovation fight back.

 Our Trend Briefing cuts across broad research areas and examines the data in detail, providing a unique picture of tomorrow’s growth opportunities.

 This is an event designed to inspire innovation and reframe strategy, where we will show you how to harness insights for future business success.
-Coffee breaks, lunch and networking sessions offer the chance to debate the topics of the day with your fellow innovators.
+Coffee breaks and networking sessions offer the chance to debate the topics of the day with your fellow innovators.

 Melbourne’s premiere metropolitan cinema, located at Collins Place in the city’s CBD.
 The Kino features seven screens, with a superb selection of local and international feature films, documentaries and mainstream titles.
 Kino offers a stylish café and bar area, ideal for post-film catch ups, film festival soirées, or even hosting your own special events.